The Napoleonic Archive

 Bernard Cornwell’s Sharpe Novels: The Complete Guide

 The ITV television series starring Sean Bean brought Sharpe to millions of viewers between 1993 and 2008.
-Below you will find every novel in chronological order, the complete TV series, a character guide, and recommendations for readers who want more.
+Below you will find every novel listed in order, the complete TV series, a character guide with Patrick Harper and 150+ characters, and recommendations for readers who want more.

 The Chosen Man